tentwentyfour/ge-rss-reader/README.md

 * Added option to set date format
 * Added option to determine whether to place meta information above or below the individual items

-### New features in v2.5

-* Added option to change the title for individual tabs.
-* Support for full or rich description.
-* Revised feed ordering.

 ### Features

 * jQuery [news ticker like effect](http://www.aakashweb.com/jquery-plugins/easy-ticker/) to the RSS feeds (can turn off or on)